Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 The benchmarking process was similar to a user employing aider like this:

-- Launching aider in their repo with the something like command below, which tells aider to say yes to every suggestion and use pytest to run tests.
+- Launching aider in their repo with the command below, which tells aider to automatically proceed with every suggestion and use pytest to run tests.
   - `aider --yes --test-cmd pytest`
 - Pasting the text of a GitHub issue into the chat, or adding it via URL with a command in the chat like:
   - `/web https://github.com/django/django/issues/XXX`